addyosmani/backbone-fundamentals/backbone-fundamentals.md

 ## Backbone’s Sync API

-We previously discussed how Backbone supports RESTful persistence via its `fetch()` and `create()` methods on Collections and `save()`, and `delete()` methods on Models.
+We previously discussed how Backbone supports RESTful persistence via its `fetch()` and `create()` methods on Collections and `save()`, and `destroy()` methods on Models.
 Now we are going to take a closer look at Backbone's sync method which underlies these operations.

 The Backbone.sync method is an integral part of Backbone.js.
 It assumes a jQuery-like `$.ajax()` method, so HTTP parameters are organized based on jQuery’s API.
 Since some legacy servers may not support JSON-formatted requests and HTTP PUT and DELETE operations, Backbone can be configured to emulate these capabilities using the two configuration variables shown below with their default values: